nnellans/terraform-guide/README.md

 - You should NEVER store your State Files in Version Control Systems like Git:
   - State Files often include passwords and other sensitive information
   - State Files are stored in plain text!
-  - You do NOT want a file like this stored in your Git repository
 - Make sure your State Files are stored in a secure location and accessible only by users or accounts who require access

 ### Local Backend